Savvythelegend/PGDocs/docs/storage.md

 their representation inside the Kubernetes cluster.
 This is also known as *pre-provisioning* of volumes.

-!!!
-Important
+:::important
-    We recommend that you avoid pre-provisioning volumes, as it has an effect on the high availability and self-healing capabilities of the operator.
+We recommend that you avoid pre-provisioning volumes, as it has an effect
+    on the high availability and self-healing capabilities of the operator.
 It breaks the fully declarative model on which CloudNativePG was built.